Recursive Construction of Confidence Regions: Introduction

-The main contributions of this paper can be summarized as follows: \begin{itemize} \item We introduce the concept of \textit{quasi-asymptotic linearity of a point estimator} of $\theta^*$.
-This concept is related to the classic definition of asymptotic linearity of a point estimator, but it requires less stringent properties, which are satisfied by the recursive point estimation scheme that we develop in Section~\ref{section:ale}. \item Starting from what we call the base recursive point estimation scheme, we design a quasi-asymptotically linear recursive point estimation scheme, and we prove the weak consistency and asymptotic normality of the point estimator of generated by this scheme. \item We provide the relevant recursive construction of confidence regions for $\theta^*$.
+As it will be seen, one of the the key ingredients in our recursive construction of confidence regions is an appropriate recursive scheme for deriving a point estimator of $\theta^*$.
+In this regard, building upon classical results from inferential statistics and from the area of stochastic approximation (cf. \cite{KushnerYin2003}, \cite{LeCam1956}, \cite{LeCam1960}), in Section 3: \begin{itemize} \item We introduce the concept of \textit{quasi-asymptotic linearity of a point estimator} of $\theta^*$, which is satisfied by the recursive point estimation scheme that we develop in Section~\ref{section:ale}.
+This concept is related to the classic definition of asymptotic linearity of a point estimator, but it overcomes one serious drawback that the classic concept suffers from: asymptotic linearity fails to be reconciled with the full recursiveness in some applications. \item Starting from what we call the base recursive point estimation scheme, we design a quasi-asymptotically linear recursive point estimation scheme, and we prove the weak consistency and asymptotic normality of the point estimator generated by this scheme. \end{itemize} The main original contribution of this paper is provided in Section 4 and it can be summarized as follows: \begin{itemize} \item[] We provide a recursive construction of confidence regions for $\theta^*$.
 We prove that these confidence regions are weakly consistent, that is, they converge in probability (in the Hausdorff metric) to the true parameter $\theta^*$. \end{itemize}

 The paper is organized as follows.
-In Section \ref{sec:pre} we introduce the Markov chain framework relevant for the present study, and we derive an important technical result (Proposition \ref{pr:ergodicmaxima}), which is crucial for recursive identification of the true Markov chain model.
+In Section \ref{sec:pre} we introduce the Markov chain framework relevant for the present study.